zdravkov/kendo-docs/api/web/treeview.md

 ##### nodes `jQuery | Element | String`

-The nodes that are to be collapsed.
+The nodes that are to be expanded.

 ### findByText